-Setting Description Factory Default 1 to 4094 4094 This field will be active only when selecting the Trunk or Hybrid N port type.
+Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk or None 4094 Hybrid port type.
 Set the other VLAN ID for tagged devices that connect to the port.
 Use commas to separate different VIDs.